Updated on July 19, 2022

 Android is the most popular mobile operating system (OS), with more than 2.5 billion active devices.
 It has a friendly and handy user interface and is based on a modified version of the Linux kernel and other open-source software.

-The first commercially available smartphone running Android was HTC Dream, launched on September 23, 2008.
 In an official statement, Google said: “Since these devices make our lives so sweet, each Android version is named after a dessert.”

 August 2015: Announces restructuring as Alphabet Inc.